 3,4.
-NEF requests storage of multicast session context at UDR and provides multicast group ID, selected SMF2.
+NEF requests storage of multicast session context at UDR and provides multicast group ID and selected MB-SMF ID.

-5. The NEF may interact with the PCF by triggering a Npcf_PolicyAuthorization_Create request and provides Multicast group ID, AF Identifier, and the QoS requirements.

-6. The PCF determines whether the request is authorized and notifies the NEF if the request is not authorized.

-If the request is authorized, the PCF derives the required QoS parameters based on the information provided by the NEF and determines whether this QoS is allowed (according to the PCF configuration for this AF), and notifies the result to the NEF.

-Editor's note: It is FFS if the authorization check and check of allowed NEF input is performed by NEF or PCF.

-Editor's note: It is FFS if step 5 and 6 are needed considering step 8 and 9 can be used for the same purpose.

-If the request is not authorized, the required QoS is not allowed, NEF responds to the AF in step 9 with a Result value indicating the failure cause.

-7. NEF request SMF2 to reserve ingress resources for a multicast distribution session and provides Multicast group ID.
+5. NEF request MB-SMF to reserve ingress resources for a multicast distribution session and provides Multicast group ID.
 It also indicates if the allocation of an ingress transport address is requested.

-8. The SMF sends SM MBS Policy Association Request to PCF with the Multicast group ID.
+6. The MB-SMF sends SM MBS Policy Association Request to PCF with the Multicast group ID, AF Identifier, and the QoS requirements.

+7. The PCF registers at the BSF that it handles the multicast session.
+It provides an identifier that the policy association is for multicast and the multicast group ID, it own PCF ID and optionally its PCF set ID.

+8. The PCF may query the UDR for policy input related to the multicast session.

 9. The PCF responds with SM MBS Policy Association Response with policies for the Multicast group ID.

-10. SMF2 selects the UPF2 and requests it to reserve user plane ingress resources
+In addition, determines whether the request is authorized and notifies the NEF if the request is not authorized.

+If the request is authorized, the PCF derives the required QoS parameters based on the information provided by the NEF and determines whether this QoS is allowed (according to the PCF configuration for this AF), and notifies the result to the MB-SMF.
+The PCF notifies the MB-SMF whether the transmission resources corresponding to the QoS request are established or not.

+If the request is not authorized, the required QoS is not allowed, or transmission resources are not established, MB-SMF responds to the NEF in step 12 with a Result value indicating the failure cause, and NEF further notifies AF in step 13.

+10. MB-SMF selects the MB-UPF and requests it to reserve user plane ingress resources.
+If multicast transport of the multicast data towards RAN nodes is to be used, the MB-SMF also request the MB-UPF to reserve for the outgoing data a tunnel endpoint and the related identifiers (source IP address, source specific multicast address and GTP Tunnel ID) and to forward data received at the user plane ingress resource using that tunnel endpoint.

-11. If requested, UPF2 selects an ingress address (IP address and port) and provides it to SMF2
+11. If requested, MB-UPF selects an ingress address (IP address and port) and a tunnel endpoint for the outgoing data and provides it to MB-SMF

-12. SMF2 indicates the possibly allocated ingress address to the NEF.
+12. MB-SMF indicates the possibly allocated ingress address to the NEF.
 It also indicates the success or failure of reserving transmission resources.

 13. The NEF indicates the possibly allocated ingress address to the AF.

+6.3.2.2.2a Updated Multicast group configuration via NEF

+Figure 6.3.2.2.2a-1: Updated Multicast group configuration via NEF